Truman State University

 ♦ Is there a subcontract involved?

-♦ Does the grant include the University's current indirect cost recovery rate of 41.6%?
+♦ Does the grant include the University’s current indirect cost rate agreement of 43%?

 If not, has the waiver of indirect costs been explained and approved by the Executive Vice President for Academic Affairs or President?

 Orders totaling more than $5,000 but less than $25,000

 Orders with an estimated cost of more than $5,000 but less than $25,000 must be “competitively bid” unless the price is obtained from a state contract or other approved contract in force.
 The purpose of the bid is to provide a legitimate opportunity for prospective vendors to compete and to acquire goods and services at the lowest cost to the University.
 Departments should attach to the requisition as much information as possible to assist purchasing in preparing the bid documents.